Jelena Janković: 2013: First title in three years, back into the top 10

 At Wimbledon Championships, she lost in the second round of singles to Vesna Dolonc but made it to the quarterfinal of doubles (in pair with Mirjana Lučić-Baroni) where they lost to eventual champions Hsieh Su-wei and Peng Shuai.
 Janković kicked off her US hard-court season in Carlsbad, where she was upset in the second round by Urszula Radwańska in three sets.
 She also competed in the doubles tournament with Katarina Srebotnik and lost in the semifinals.
 This propelled her to a career high in doubles, No. 38, seven years after her last career high.
 She then competed at Toronto, and lost to eventual finalist Sorana Cîrstea in the third round.
 Janković again partnered Srebotnik in the doubles.
 The unseeded pair won the tournament.
 This marks Janković's second career doubles title, her 1st title in Birmingham in 2006.
 This result will further increase her doubles ranking to a career high, No. 25.
 At the Western & Southern Open, Janković defeated four top-25 players en route to the semifinals: Sabine Lisicki, Ekaterina Makarova, Sloane Stephens, and Roberta Vinci.
 She then lost to world No. 2, Victoria Azarenka in three tough sets.
 This result means that Janković clinches the 9th seed at the US Open, after the retirement of Marion Bartoli and withdrawal of Maria Sharapova.
-And as a top 10 seed at a Grand Slam for the first time since 2011 French Open, Janković made it to the round of 16 for the first time at the US Open since her run to the final in 2008 after beating Madison Keys, Alisa Kleybanova, and Kurumi Nara, all in straight sets.
+And as a top 10 seed at a Grand Slam for the first time since 2011 French Open, Janković made it to the round of 16 for the first time at the US Open since her run to the final in 2008, after beating Madison Keys, Alisa Kleybanova, and Kurumi Nara, all in straight sets.
 She was defeated in the fourth round by a peak form Li Na.
 As a result, Janković was back into the top 10 singles rankings for the first time since June 2011.

 During the Asian hard court season Janković performed well.
-She reached the 1/16 round at the Toray Pan Pacific Open in Tokyo, where she was defeated by later declared Newcomer of the year Eugenie Bouchard.
+She reached the 1/16 round at the Pan Pacific Open in Tokyo, where she was defeated by later declared Newcomer of the year Eugenie Bouchard.
 At the China Open in Beijing, she reached the final for the first time since 2008, defeating Tokyo champion Petra Kvitová en route.
 Furthermore, for the first time since 2009, Janković won more than 40 matches in a year.
 After this result she will be world No. 8.
 This strong Asian run also meant that Janković is the seventh qualifier for the year-end championships at Istanbul.
 She made the semifinals at the WTA Championships, defeating world No. 2, Victoria Azarenka, in straight sets along the way, finishing 2013 with a three-set loss to eventual champion and year-end number one, Serena Williams.
 Janković finished the season in the top 10 for the first time since 2010 at No. 8.